syncfusion-content/blazor-docs/blazor/getting-started/microsoft-teams-app.md

 # Getting Started with Microsoft Teams Application

-This section explains how to create and run the first Microsoft Teams application (MSTeams App) with Syncfusion&reg; Blazor components.
+This section explains how to create and run the first Microsoft Teams application (MSTeams App) with Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components.

 ## Prerequisites